Skip to main content

 With Shopify 2.0, apps are no longer advised to use script-based widgets.
 As a result, widgets from the previous ReferralCandy dashboard (such as the embedded signup page, referral widget, and post-purchase popup widget) are no longer shown on the Widgets page in Shopify admin.

-To optimize your campaigns, ReferralCandy provides the following alternatives in Shopify admin:
+For modern Shopify setups, ReferralCandy provides these main alternatives in Shopify admin:

-Join block app for the embedded signup page use case
+• Join block for the embedded signup form use case

-Referral extension for the post-purchase popup use case
+• Referral extension for the checkout / Thank you page referral prompt use case

 If you still need the code snippet for the floating referral widget (or any other legacy/script-based widgets), ask to speak to one of our human support agents.
 If you’d like us to offer it as a Shopify app block/extension in the future, mention that in your request as well.